-My name is Liz Jansen and I’m a healer, author, and writer.
+My name is Liz Jansen and I’m an author, writer, and student.

 I’ve learned that how life unfolds is determined by the stories we tell ourselves, the stories we’ve been told and embraced, and the stories that have been passed down for generations—stories we’re often not even aware we’re carrying.

 We can change our life by changing those stories.
 My work helps you recognize beliefs, old stories, and patterns that are no longer working.
 Neither good or bad, they served a purpose at one time but are no longer in your best interest.

 I’ve ridden a motorcycle since I was a teenager and have experienced how the skills and personal attributes you learn through motorcycling can be used in many other areas of life.
 So I created a business around demonstrating that when you’ve mastered two wheels, you can master anything.

 After building a successful career in Human Resources and Training and Development, I realized that the role I’d built and enjoyed for many years was no longer fulfilling.
 I needed to move on to something radically different where I could utilize my gifts for a greater good, and make the most of my skills, interests, and expertise.

 I do that by working with individuals, writing, speaking, and online programs.
-In addition to personal clients, I’ve worked with leading motorcycle manufacturers, helped organize international women and motorcycling conferences in Canada and the US, been published and written about in national newspapers, motorcycle magazines, and ezines.
-My and authored Women, Motorcycles, and the Road to Empowerment, and the Life Lessons from Motorcycles series.
+In addition to personal clients, I’ve worked with leading motorcycle manufacturers, helped organize international women and motorcycling conferences in Canada and the US, and been published and written about in national newspapers, motorcycle magazines, and ezines.
 I’ve been interviewed on television, traditional and on-line radio, magazine and newspaper articles.The media has dubbed me a leading expert on women and motorcycling.

 My strength is creating a space for clients to explore, reframe, and rewrite the stories that hold them back so that they can do what they really want with their life.

 I help you do this through: